 “Current therapy doesn’t significantly change what’s happening in the bone marrow in most patients – that’s why this finding is so important,” said Brady Stein, MD, assistant professor of Medicine in Hematology/Oncology and a co-author of the new paper.

 In the study, the scientists found that Alisertib reduced tumor cells, blood counts and fibrosis in mouse models of the disease.
 The drug induces bone marrow cell differentiation by inhibiting Aurora kinase A, an enzyme encoded by the gene AURKA.
 The research team showed that AURKA had elevated activity in cell samples from patients with myelofibrosis and that the immature cells in the patients could be made to differentiate in culture.

-Crispino, Stein and Giles continue to research whether the drug can be a viable treatment for patients.
+Crispino and Stein continue to research whether the drug can be a viable treatment for patients.
 Crispino is conducting correlative studies in the lab to see if patient samples of myelofibrosis respond to Alisertib the same way mouse models of the disease did.
-Meanwhile, Stein is recruiting participants for a phase I clinical trial investigating Alisertib for patients with myelofibrosis, and Jessica Altman, MD, ’07 GME, co-director of the Lurie Cancer Center’s leukemia program, is investigating the drug in patients with megakaryocytic leukemia.
+Meanwhile, Stein is recruiting participants for a phase I clinical trial investigating Alisertib for patients with myelofibrosis, and Jessica Altman, MD, ’07 GME, co-director of the leukemia program at the Robert H. Lurie Comprehensive Cancer Center of Northwestern University, is investigating the drug in patients with megakaryocytic leukemia.

 “This is a great example of bench-to-bedside research being conducted in the Lurie Cancer Center,” Stein said.
 “The clinical trial is an investigator-initiated study based on laboratory science conducted here at Northwestern.”